No mode cookie

 Comments:

-• Overall, a good Jonny Quest-style story, particularly the plot device of stealing a Dr. Quest invention.
-"Pirates from Japan"?
+- Overall, a good Jonny Quest-style story, particularly the plot device of stealing

-• Good, clean artwork -- occasionally nice use of ink.
+- Good, clean artwork -- occasionally nice use of ink.

-• At least Jonny only saves the president twice in the season.
+- At least Jonny only saves the president twice in the season.

-• Dr. Quest does not appear.
+Dr. Quest does not appear.
+Dr. Quest does not appear.

 Flubs:

-• Are packages really X-rayed at the destination?
+- Are packages really X-rayed at the destination?

 The Robot Spies